NFL playoffs 2022: Game time, TV schedule, streaming, picks and more

 TV: CBS/Paramount+

-NATIONAL RADIO: Westwood One: Ryan Radtke, Tony Boselli, Laura Okmin (field reporter)
+NATIONAL RADIO: Westwood One: Kevin Kugler, Trent Green, Olivia Harlan-Dekker (field reporter)

 Online streaming: Fubo | NFL Game Pass (Free trial)